nareshmaharaj-consultant/aerospike_udf/README.md

 ```

 #### Running Data Loader
-Run from the command line.
-Its assumes you have a Java Runtime Environment set up.
+Running from the command line, it's assumes you have a Java Runtime Environment set up.
 ```java
 java -jar out/artifacts/app/udf.jar
 ```
-By default, and based on the default.properties file, a random selection of data for 10,000
+Based on the default.properties file, a random selection of 10,000
-records will be written to the ```namespace: test``` and ```set: financialdata``` in the database.
+records will be written to the database in a namespace ```test``` and set called  ```financialdata```.
-The application will echo to stdout the number of writes of records / second.
+The application will echo to stdout the number of writes/second.

 #### Running Data Reader
-Change the app to reader mode by editing the default.properties file section below.
+Change the app to reader mode by editing the ```default.properties``` file section below.
 ```bash
 # ------- Run --------- #
 app=reader